 – Mental Health at Work Report 2016, Business in the Community, 2016

 Focusing on mental health has proven just as important.

 While measuring impact is much more complicated, it’s easy to start with simple steps such as creating a dedicated break room where employees can take a mental break from work.
 Even redesigning a space so that employees can receive more natural sunlight has been shown to drastically improve their mental health.

 #3: Eco-Friendly Office Furniture

 Employees are more aware of the environment and how current corporate practices will affect the future.

 Many companies are choosing to take action beyond the standard recycling programs that are available in many modern workspaces by choosing sustainable furniture options.
-The materials and manufacturing process behind eco-friendly furniture make less of impact on the the environment and will not negatively affect the health of employees.
+The materials and manufacturing process behind eco-friendly furniture have less of an impact on the environment and will not negatively affect the health of employees.

 Office furniture made of plywood and particle board can contain formaldehyde.
-Cushioned office furniture that is more than a decade old may be covered with fire retardant chemicals that are now deemed unhealthy.
-But eco-friendly furniture is designed with materials that are harvested sustainably and don’t contain highly toxic chemicals.
+Cushioned office furniture that is more than a decade old may be covered with fire-retardant chemicals that are now deemed unhealthy.
+However, eco-friendly furniture is designed with materials that are harvested sustainably and don’t contain highly toxic chemicals.

 Flame retardant-free furniture which offers modern, science-based fire safety at no extra cost, is more durable and has a more comfortable “sit.”
 Increased longevity of furniture equals added cost savings.